mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 Based on how the syncing system is set up, the format can be one of three possible types:

-* Basic
+* IBM InfoSphere Data Replication for DB2
-* Golden Gate
+* Oracle Golden Gate
 * Custom

-#### Basic
+This format is always configurable in the System of Records page on the console, on the _Real Time Updater_ tab.

+#### IBM InfoSphere Data Replication for DB2

-This is the default format, that only has 2 different operation types: Upsert and Delete.
+This is the default format, based on the [IBM InfoSphere Data Replication for DB2 format](https://www.ibm.com/docs/en/idr/11.4.0?topic=console-overview-cdc-replication).
+It has only 2 different operation types: Upsert and Delete.
 The message format consists of four fields:

 * `key`: the identifier (primary key) of the projection that has been updated
-* `value`: if the message is a **delete** operation, it is **null**; if it is an insert or update operation, the value is a JSON containing the object with all its new fields.
+* `value`: if the message is a **delete** operation, it is **null**; if it is an upsert operation, the value is a JSON containing the object with all its new fields.
 * `timestamp`: the timestamp of the Kafka message, it has to be a stringified integer greater than zero.
 * `offset`: the Kafka offset

+These are the only fields needed to configure correctly the message adapter.
+For more details and further explanations, you can read the [documentation page about the supported JSON format](https://www.ibm.com/docs/en/idr/11.4.0?topic=kcop-write-json-format-records).

 **Message Example**: